aspiers/git-deps/README.md

 If you want to use the shiny new graph visualization web server functionality, you will need to install some dependencies:

+*   Install the command line version of `browserify` with

+         npm install -g browserify

+    (as a root)
 *   To install the required Javascript libraries, you will need [`npm`](https://www.npmjs.com/) installed, and then type: